ArtsyArtys/Create-Web-App/README.md

 ### Next Steps
   Current bugs and incomplete parts being worked on:
+  - [ ] Database connection not automatic without using Sequelize
   - [ ] Websocket.io not functioning
   - [ ] Google Oauth not functioning
   - [ ] TypeOrm not functioning